dh-developer/interview/React/Component Lifecycle.md

 Let’s first classify and define the life-cycle methods:

-## The “Will's” - invoked right before the event represented occurs.
+## The "Will's" - invoked right before the event represented occurs.

 ```componentWillMount()``` - Invoked once, both on the client and server, immediately before the initial rendering occurs.
 If you call setState within this method, render() will see the updated state and will be executed only once despite the state change.